AyegbusiTR/ayegbusitr.github.io/_pages/about.md

 Skills:

-Political science research
+Political Science Research,
-Research supervision
+Research Supervision,
-Curriculum development
+Curriculum Development
-Student engagement
+Student Engagement
-Data analysis
+Data Analysis
-Academic writing and publishing.
+Academic Writing and Publishing.

 My research investigates the spread of bias (notably myside bias/confirmation bias) and misinformation within groups.
 My goal is to identify ways to improve the spread of accurate information while concurrently reducing the dissemination of misinformation and interested in interventions at both the individual and group levels.